-Welcome to a world where you won’t even have to think or worry much about things – where it’s the other way around, where things do the thinking for you.
-Welcome to the Internet of Things (IoT), a world that is steadily taking shape around us, even as you read this… a world where things will never be the same.
+A world where you won’t even have to think or worry much about things – where things do the thinking for you, welcome to the Internet of Things (IoT).
+It’s a new environment that is steadily taking shape around us, even as you read this.
+Let’s get to know about IoT.

 Connecting the Dots

 Simply put, IoT pertains to an “intelligent” network of objects (“Things”) that can interact with one another, send crucial information back and forth, and monitor every aspect of daily life – all without the need for direct human intervention.

 It’s a system that focuses less on how we communicate with machines and vice versa, and more on how machines communicate with each other.